Blog

 Refunds or return flights:

-• your ticket fare can be refunded, and if you had a connecting flight, the airline must provide you with a return flight to the departure airport as soon as possible;
+• Your ticket fare can be refunded, and if you had a connecting flight, the airline must provide you with a return flight to the departure airport as soon as possible;

-• the airline can offer a re-route option at a later date at your convenience but the transport conditions must remain the same or similar, depending on the seat availability.
+• The airline can offer a re-route option at a later date at your convenience, but the transport conditions must remain the same or similar, depending on the seat availability.

 Right to care:

-• meals and refreshments;
+• Meals and refreshments;

-• hotel accommodations and if necessary, transport to/from the airport;
+• Hotel accommodations and, if necessary, transport to/from the airport;

 When to apply for compensation

-• 1 year: Belgium, Bulgaria, Latvia, Poland
+• 1 year: Belgium, Italy (domestic flights), Poland

-• 5 years: France, Greece, Hungary, Spain
+• 5 years: France, Greece, Hungary, Scotland, Spain

 • 6 years: Cyprus, Ireland, United Kingdom

-• 10 years: Luxembourg, Sweden
+• 10 years: Switzerland, Luxembourg

-In the Czech republic you must notify the airline about your claim within 6 months of the flight disruption.
+* In the Czech Republic, you must notify the airline about your claim within 6 months of the flight disruption.
 The claim will then be valid for 3 years.

-Submit your EU261 compensation claims
+How to submit your EU261 compensation claim

 SkyRefund’s mission is to help passengers who have experienced denied boarding, flight delay or cancellations claim their rightful reimbursement.
+To claim your flight compensation, you need to follow a few simple steps:

-• Enter your flight details in our free calculator to see whether you are eligible for compensation.
+• Enter your flight details in our free compensation calculator to see whether you are eligible for compensation.
 Submit your claim through our website if you are entitled to a reimbursement.

 • Let our team of aviation law experts take care of all the hassle.
 We partner with a leading transportation law firm and will take legal action if necessary.